Dymonz/SimpleNLP-SentimentAnalyzer/README.md

-"DONE UPLOADING NLP FILE - "
+DONE UPLOADING NLP FILE -
 1. CLICK LOAD FILE.
 2. ENTER TEXT AND TEST OUT THE APP
 3. A POSITIVE OR NEGATIVE STATUS WILL HOW DEPENDING ON THE TEXT WRITTEN